Phoebe Bridgers

-Phoebe Lucille Bridgers (born August 17, 1994) is an American singer, songwriter and record producer.
+Phoebe Lucille Bridgers (born August 17, 1994) is an American singer-songwriter and record producer.
 Her indie folk music typically centers on acoustic guitar and electronic production, with melancholic lyrical themes.
-She has won four Grammy Awards on eleven nominations.
+She has won four Grammy Awards from eleven nominations.

-Born in Pasadena, California, Bridgers has performed music since her youth and was a member of Sloppy Jane.
-She released her debut solo album Stranger in the Alps in 2017, followed by Punisher (2020), both of which received critical acclaim.
-She is also a member of the supergroup boygenius, with whom she released a self-titled EP in 2018, followed by their debut album and another EP in 2023.
-She was also a member of Better Oblivion Community Center with Conor Oberst of Bright Eyes, with whom she released one self-titled album as well as two singles.
+Bridgers has performed music since her youth and was a member of Sloppy Jane.
+She released her debut solo album, Stranger in the Alps, in 2017, followed by Punisher (2020) and Lost Weekend (2026), all of which received critical acclaim.
+She is also a member of the supergroup Boygenius, with which she released a self-titled EP in 2018, followed by its debut album The Record and the EP The Rest in 2023.
+She was also a member of Better Oblivion Community Center with Conor Oberst of Bright Eyes, with whom she released a self-titled album and two singles.

-Bridgers has also been featured on tracks with Taylor Swift, the 1975's Matty Healy, The Killers, Muna, SZA, Kid Cudi, Christian Lee Hutson, Shame, and the National.
-Bridgers holds progressive political views, and has advocated and fundraised for various causes.
+Bridgers has been featured on tracks with Taylor Swift, the 1975, The Killers, Muna, SZA, Kid Cudi, Christian Lee Hutson, Shame, Lord Huron and the National.

 Early life

-Phoebe Lucille Bridgers was born in Pasadena, California, on August 17, 1994.
-Her mother, Jamie, works in real estate and stand-up comedy, while her father was a film and television set builder.
+Phoebe Lucille Bridgers was born on August 17, 1994, in Pasadena, California.
+Her mother, Jamie, works in real estate and stand-up comedy, while her father, Tony, was a film and television set builder.
 She has a younger brother named Jackson.
 Her parents divorced when she was 19 years old.
 She was raised in Pasadena, but also spent some of her childhood in Ukiah, California.
 As a child, she made extra money by busking at the Pasadena Farmers Market, and started playing guitar around the age of 13.
-After graduating from the Sequoyah School, she began studying vocal jazz at the Los Angeles County High School for the Arts in 2009.
-She was later accepted into the Berklee College of Music in Boston, but dropped out after orientation.
+In 2009, she graduated from the Sequoyah School and began studying vocal jazz at the Los Angeles County High School for the Arts, graduating in 2012.
+She was then accepted by the Berklee College of Music in Boston, but dropped out after student orientation to focus on her music career.